After completing this study unit you will be able to:

 To shift your focus and choose the topics you’ll get quizzed on, try out our customizable quiz:

-Now you can look at the each feature of the temporal bone in more detail with our image gallery:
+In the following galleries, you can look at each feature of the temporal bone from lateral, medial, inferior and superior views.

 Tympanic part: bony external acoustic opening, bony external acoustic meatus